Sam-Andrews/child-diet-inequality/code/README_code.md

 * `-v`: skips the static visualisation script (`visualisations.R`)
 * `-s`: skips the Shiny app script (`app.R`)
 * `-d`: stop the removal of food consumption fields.
-By default, `data_wrangling.R` will remove original fields from the `FFQRAW_D.csv` dataset, leaving only fields explicitly required for visualisations.R and app.R.
+By default, `data_wrangling.R` will remove original fields from the `FFQRAW_D.csv` dataset for efficiency purposes.
+This flag gives you access to the fuller version of the study dataset, but may take slightly longer to run.
 * `-p`: runs `visualisations.R` and `app.R` in parallel (as both of these scripts are only dependent on `data_wrangling.R`).
 * `-g`: saves the static visualisations to SVG format instead of PNG.
 SVG files are generally recommended for publishing due to its lossless format (`visualisations.R`).
 * `-i`: opens the Shiny app in a GUI rather than a browser.
 This is only recommended if you encounter issues with opening the app in the browser as this flag may not work in some GUIs (e.g. VSCode)